god233012yamil/How-to-Change-the-style-of-a-widget-reimplementing-the-eventFilter-method/README.md

 self.button_2.installEventFilter(self)
 self.button_3.installEventFilter(self)

-# Step 3: Override the method eventFilter for the class MainWindow.
-#         Check which object send the event and event type.
+# Step 3: Override the method eventFilter for the class MainWindow and then check which object send the event and event type.
     def eventFilter(self, source: QObject, event: QEvent) -> bool:
         # If a mouse press event has occurred.
         if event.type() == QtCore.QEvent.MouseButtonPress: